Focus on Teaching: Spring 2010

 - (Non-) Use of Textbooks Along with Online Learning.
-Gezinus Hidding and Ron Kizior, School of Business Administration; Bruce Montes, Academic Technology Services.
+Gezinus Hidding and Ron Kizior, Quinlan School of Business; Bruce Montes, Academic Technology Services.
 We will present the results of a brief study we administered to students in our Information Systems Intro class.
 Our brief study is an instance of research into effective ways of combining online learning and studying from an accompanying textbook.
 There will also be a discussion of using online materials, in conjunction with a textbook, to supplement a face-to-face graduate course.

 - Interdisciplinary Partnership as a Strategy to Strengthen the Service-Learning Experience.
 Mary Margaret Sharp-Pucci, Mary Dominiak, C.B.
 Clarke, Marcella Niehoff School of Nursing.
 Christopher A. Skrable Center for Experiential Learning.
 We describe a service-learning model designed to provide an effective experiential-learning experience in the Undergraduate Health Systems Management (UHSM) program.
 The UHSM experience can serve as a model for transforming service learning from a fragmented component of a larger curriculum to a cohesive program philosophy.

 - What the National Survey of Student Engagement (NSSE) Tells Us about Student Learning.
 Kristin Espinosa and Rick Hurst, Office of Institutional Research.
 The NSSE provides a range of information on students' self-reported learning activities and behaviors.
 This session will focus on two areas of NSSE questions and results: Active and Collaborative Learning and on Enriching Educational Experiences.